Mint-Gold-Dust/v2-contracts/test/CheckStateChangeAfterSales.md

       balance = priceToBuy - primarySaleFee;
     });

-    it("Shoud revert with a LessItemsListedThanThePurchaseAmount error if some collector tries to buy an amount greater than the number of tokens listed for an ERC1155.", async () => {
+    it("Shoud revert with a LessItemsListedThanTheRequiredAmount error if some collector tries to buy an amount greater than the number of tokens listed for an ERC1155.", async () => {
       await expect(
         mgdSetPrice
           .connect(addr2)